Eliya III of Seleucia-Ctesiphon

-Eliya III Abu Halim (ܐܠܝܐ) was Patriarch of the Church of the East from 1176 to 1190.
+Eliya III Abu Halim (ܡܵܪܝ ܐܹܠܝܼܵܐ ܬܠܝܼܬ݂ܵܝܵܐ ܐܲܒܘܼ ܚܲܠܝܼܡ) was Patriarch of the Church of the East from 1176 to 1190.

 Biography

 Eliya established the Metropolitan of Kashkar.
 Brief accounts of Eliya's patriarchate are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus and in the ecclesiastical histories of the fourteenth-century Nestorian writers DIN and Sliba.

 The following account of Eliya's patriarchate is given by Bar Hebraeus:

 In the year 572 of the Arabs [AD 1175/6], on the Sunday of 'Come, let us adore him', namely the third Sunday after Epiphany, Eliya Abu Halim was consecrated catholicus of the Nestorians.
 This man composed Arabic homilies for Sunday feasts in admirable and polished language.
 He was a man of perfect stature, in the prime of life, modest and liberal, rich in ecclesiastical knowledge, and extremely well versed in the language of the Saracens, as is testified by his commentary in which he beautifully describes both the Jacobite and Nestorian feasts celebrated in the East.
 He was born in the city of Maiperqat, and was first consecrated a bishop, then metropolitan of Nisibis, and finally catholicus.
 He restored the ruins of the patriarchal cell and made them habitable again.
 After fulfilling his office for fifteen years he died on the night of the sixth feria, on the third day of nisan [April], in the year 586 of the Arabs [AD 1190], and was buried in Baghdad in the church of the third ward.